NAUI Dive Tables

 - Always make your deepest dive first when making a series of dives.
 Plan each of

-your repetitive dives to a shallower depth than your previous dive.
+your repetitive dives to a swiss replica watches shallower depth than your previous dive.
 This might allow

 you to offgas nitrogen on progressively shallower dives and prevents you from carrying